equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

    sim2sumo -h

-Getting help on sim2sumo available options for a datatype from the command line
+Accessing the help from ``res2df`` via sim2sumo
 ================================================================================
 | There is extensive information on extraction of individual datatypes with ``res2df``.
 | This information can be accessed from sim2sumo.

 .. code-block::
-   :caption: Printing the help info from ``res2df`` with sim2sumo from the command line
+   :caption: Getting help on summary data from ``res2df`` with sim2sumo from the command line

    sim2sumo help summary